 The ruling of the United States District Court for the District of Columbia in the case of CETAC vs. Norton entered on April 23, 2004, required a reassessment of the environmental analysis of the Michigan project.
-A draft environmental impact statement has been prepared and the Bureau of Indian Affairs, as the lead agency for these purposes, has scheduled a public hearing to consider comments to the draft for August 24 in the Battle Creek, Michigan area.
-The next step in the process is to prepare a final environmental impact statement based on comments received to the draft statement.
-We are awaiting the completion of the environmental impact study process to begin construction of the casino.
+A draft environmental impact statement has been prepared and the Bureau of Indian Affairs, as the lead agency for these purposes, held a public hearing to consider comments to the draft for August 24 in the Battle Creek, Michigan area.
+The period for public comment closed on October 4, 2005.
+The next step in the process is to prepare a final EIS based on comments received to the draft statement.
+We anticipate the issuance of a Record of Decision, or formal ceptance of the EIS in the first quarter of 2006.
+Prior to the land being taken into trust by the BIA for this project, the Court must approve the EIS as well.
+While there can be no guarantee of the timing of any of these rulings, we anticipate approval by the court by the end of 2006.
+We are awaiting the completion of the EIS process and the approval to take land into trust to begin construction of the casino, which we anticipate to commence immediately following receipt of required approvals.